 Men who want to explore and learn more about their core in a physical and sensory context, including those areas that are rarely given any attention.

 These men are typically open to exploring the vast array of sensation and response that skilled bodywork can elicit, and are interested in experiencing their bodies in new ways.
-Engaging and interacting with muscles, connective tissues, and sensory nerves via bodywork is an excellent way to explore these tissues in a spirit of curious discovery, fine tune your capacity for internal awareness (interoception), appreciate the relationships and connections within the body and between body and mind, and shift your experience.
+Engaging and interacting with muscles, connective tissues, and sensory nerves via core bodywork is an excellent way to explore these tissues in a spirit of curious discovery, enhance and fine tune internal awareness (interoception), appreciate the relationships and connections within the body and between body and mind, inhabit your body more fully, and shift your experience.

 A playful yet accurate term to describe men in this group is somanaut, coined by the anatomist Gil Hedley (soma is from the Greek word meaning body).
 Similar to an astronaut who explores outer space, a somanaut is eager to sense, explore, and interact with the inner landscape of his body.